Loading...

 This, in turn, enables me to understand more of the Middle East, not on a ‘one size all’ approach, but with an investigative one that is eager to understand layers and complexities.

-Throughout the module, I was fortunate enough to embark on a guided tour of the city, partake in lectures delivered by esteemed local scholars, and immerse myself in the culture on a profound level.
+Throughout the module, I had the chance to participate in lectures delivered by scholars from Turkish universities and fully immerse myself in the culture during my visit.
 This invaluable experience granted me a profound insight into Turkey, subsequently empowering me to adopt a more intricate and inquisitive outlook towards the Middle East.
 Rather than depending on a simplistic approach, I now endeavour to comprehend its intricate layers and complexities.

 Julia Servidone Sangali